serverless/serverless/docs/providers/aws/guide/resources.md

 <!--
-title: Serverless Framework - AWS Lambda Guide - AWS Infrastructure Resources
+title: Serverless Framework - AWS Infrastructure Resources
-menuText: Resources
-menuOrder: 8
 description: How to deploy and manage AWS infrastructure to use with your AWS Lambda functions with the Serverless Framework
 layout: Doc
 -->